SeinPierre/terraparse/README.md

-# Terraparse, a rust library for parsing terraform plans
+# Terraparse, a rust library for parsing and analysing terraform plans